Guinness Irish Soda Bread

 I mean, I am a food blogger, after all, and don’t we thrive on this sort of thing?

 Not only am I a food blogger and thus probably required to share holiday recipes, but I’m a food blogger who is also creating a new quick bread recipe each month.
-By definition, a quick bread is any bread leavened with leavening agents other than yeast or eggs.

 And thus I present to you: Irish soda bread.
 But not just any Irish soda bread… Guinness Irish soda bread, which must make this doubly Irish, right?